J S Kingfisher

 Jeff was born and raised in Sacramento, California.
 Musically, he was influenced early on by the big band and country swing records of his parents, and by the records passed on to him by his older cousins: Meet the Beatles and Rubber Soul, the Stones' Aftermath, Cream's Disraeli Gears, lots of Janis and Motown, and Gershwin's Rhapsody in Blue.
 His high school years found him heavy into Bowie and glam with the shoes to prove it; in the meantime he discovered fusion, Joni, and THC.
 Jeff started playing piano and writing songs himself at age 12, and studied organ and classical theory throughout his teens.

 Jeff's first professional gig was as a pianist for the notorious Lee Garland Show, a raucous and bawdy review featuring Garland's female impersonations, comedy, and dancers.
-Throughout his early twenties he played in numerous rock bands, and in the early eighties moved to LA.
-There he attended the Dick Grove School of Music for two years, studying piano, composition, and arranging; it was there he began to seriously sink his teeth into jazz and develop his compositional style of writing and playing.
+He played in a handful of rock bands in Northern California before moving to LA, where he attended the Dick Grove School of Music for two years, studying piano, composition, and arranging; it was there he began to seriously sink his teeth into jazz and develop his compositional style of writing and playing.
 Jeff's next half-dozen years were spent arranging, producing, and playing sessions of all sorts, mostly from his Hollywood studio, Electric Cat.
-Meanwhile he continued working on his own stuff, and in the early nineties moved up to Northern Cal and began writing the material that would later become Floating Upstream.
+Meanwhile he continued working on his own stuff, eventually returning to the mountains of Northern Cal and producing the material that would become his first solo album, Floating Upstream.

-Jeff worked throughout the nineties on several multimedia projects, composing for the theatrical productions Both Hands, Kelly's Dream in the Rain, and finally Unity Gain, a Bay Area production based on Floating Upstream that included several musicians and movement artists floating behind a sixty-foot wide projection surface.
-The new millienium found him back in Southern California, where as of this writing he remains.
+Jeff has worked on several multimedia projects, composing for the theatrical productions Both Hands, Kelly's Dream in the Rain, and Unity Gain, a San Francisco Bay Area production based on Floating Upstream that included several musicians and movement artists floating behind a sixty-foot wide projection surface.
+As a keyboardist, arranger, and producer, he has contributed to countless projects, from pop to jazz to meditation music to children's songs.